-Community profile: Wigginton is a small settlement that lies just to the north of Tamworth.
+Profile: Wigginton is a small settlement that lies just to the north of Tamworth.
 There are very limited services and facilities within the village and therefore the population would largely look to Tamworth to provide for their needs.
 There is a minor road link to Tamworth, but public transport is poor.
+Part of the village is covered by a Conservation Area.

-Whittington Age Profile Population 2,040 0 - 15 17.5% Number of dwellings 863 16 - 29 10.9% Housing tenure 86.0% owner occupied 30 - 44 21.1% Average number of cars per household 1.59 45 - 59 26.0% Transport links Minor road links to the A51, Lichfield and Tamworth 60 - 85+ 24.5%
+Whittington Age Profile

+Population 2063 0 - 15 17%

+Number of dwellings 899 16 - 29 10%

+Housing tenure 85.0% owner occupied 30 - 44 18%

+Average number of cars per household 2.0 45 - 59 21%

+Transport links Minor road links to the A51, Lichfield and Tamworth 60 - 64 9%

+65+ 25%

-Community profile: Whittington lies to the south east of Lichfield between Lichfield and Tamworth.
+Profile: Whittington lies to the south east of Lichfield between Lichfield and Tamworth.
 The village benefits from being on a half hourly bus service, and also has a range of services and facilities within the village.
+Part of the village is covered by a Conservation Area.